 Our instructors for today were Rico and Flex.
 Yes, his name is Flex and by looking at him I would say he’s earned that name – ex-Marine, ripped and incredibly bendy.
 Over the course of an hour, I worked alone and with a partner to do a series of cardio, strength and flexibility drills – burpees, rowing, jumping jacks, bear crawls, wall sits, overhead presses, crab walks and positions from their new Animal Flow classes (which look incredible,) etc. We’re talking non-stop movement with a couple of sips of water built in.

 It’s challenging.
 Like, extremely challenging.
 About 35 minutes in, I started to feel my thigh muscles actually get sore.
-By the time we were stretching, I had lost the ability to speak full sentences.
+By the time we were on the jll r200 rowing machine, I had lost the ability to speak full sentences.
 It was everything a Boot Camp promises to be but without the crazy screaming.
 The instructors were so awesome and supportive that they got more out of me than I expected.
+I strongly suggest that others who may be motivated to lose weight and make change but feel lost in how to go about it check out the class https://www.mayfairclubs.com/fitness/group-fitness/.
+There are so many good options to explore in the fitness world.
+You might not have been exposed to the one that is right for you yet, keep on trying new things!

 Also, let’s also note that I am evidently going to do more variations of push-ups in six weeks that I’ve done in the past three decades of my life.
 I’ll have to work up to that.